Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **Salvation Pass**

 Salvation Pass is the second Wing.
 It also features 3 boss encounters.
-Venture deepter into the Thicket to save what you can of the squad.
+Venture deeper into the Thicket to save what you can of the squad.

 **Stronghold of the Faithful**

-The third wing of the first raid also features 3 boss encouters.
-The first one beeing an escort quest, the rest normal bosses.
+The third wing of the first raid also features 3 boss encounters.
+The first one being an escort quest, the rest normal bosses.
 Enter the stronghold of the white mantle to stop them in their evil deeds.

 **Bastion of the Penitent**